-If you’re at a cocktail reception, and you convince a potential client to send her business your way, that might seem like a cheaply-earned client.
+You might be wondering how to get clients as a lawyer.
+Frankly, there are plenty of ways to do it, but they often involve time and expenses.
+If you’re at a cocktail reception, and you convince a potential client to send their business your way, that might seem like a cheaply-earned client.
 However, consider all the associated expenses: time, travel, parking, attendance fee, drinks (for you and anyone you’re looking to have a word with), business cards, dry cleaning, gas on the way home, etc. It all adds up.

-So consider this: What if someone else was at that cocktail party, referring you a client—while you stayed at home?
+So consider this: What if someone else was at that cocktail party, referring a client to you—while you stayed at home?
 That’s a far more palatable (and less costly) maneuver.

 It might seem counterintuitive, but it can be especially lucrative to source referrals from other lawyers.
 As it turns out, when working closely with other lawyers, you might find that you’re not necessarily in competition for the same clients.

 When this becomes clear, it’s a matter of figuring out how to build relationships that are truly win-win.
-Here’s how to do that, so that you can get more clients for your law firm—without spending more money.
+Here’s how to get more clients as a lawyer by leveraging your legal network, so that you can get more clients for your law firm—without spending more money.

 Referral agreements and ethics rules